Why marketing for contract manufacturers should be a top priority

 5. CMOs seem interchangeable?

-Many OEMs simply can’t see much differentiation in the products and services offered by rival CMs in the UK.
+Many OEMs simply can’t see much differentiation in the products and services offered by rival CMs.
 As a result, contract manufacturing partners are seen as dispensable and interchangeable.

 Why brand loyalty is in short supply